 Fall doesn't really happen much around here - we seem to segue from summer right into winter weather that just gets progressively colder through February.

-To help you decide when to plan your trip to Jerusalem, according to the climate you prefer, or what to pack, we've put together here the pros and cons of each time of year - season-by-season, with the reasons why every time of year in Jerusalem is really our favorite!
+To help you decide when to plan your trip to Jerusalem, according to the climate you prefer, or what to pack, we've put together here the pros and cons of the weather in Jerusalem at each time of year - season-by-season, with the reasons why every time of year in Jerusalem is really our favorite!

 Summer here runs from May to September.